Sandeep-source/oText/README.md

    1. Create a firebase account and create project finally add google-services.json to proper place according to instructions.
    2. Complete TODO in string.xml file in src/main/res/values folder.
    3. Create and share app.
+# Note
+  Somefeature require improvement in order to make messaging smooth